On the thermodynamic properties of fictitious identical particles and the application to fermion sign problem: Partition function of fictitious identical particles and fermion sign problem

-Here $\beta=1/k_B T$, with $k_B$ being the Boltzmann constant and $T$ being the system temperature. $S_N$ represents the set of $N!$ permutation operations denoted by $p$.
-The factor $\xi^{N_p}$ is due to the exchange effect of identical particles, with $N_p$ a number defined to be the minimum number of times for which pairs of indices must be interchanged to recover the original order. $\xi=+1$ for boson partition function, while $\xi=-1$ for fermion partition function.
-In addition, $\{\textbf{r}\}$ denotes $\{\textbf{r}_1,\cdots,\textbf{r}_N\}$.
-Using $e^{-\beta\hat H}=e^{-\Delta\beta\hat H}\cdots e^{-\Delta\beta\hat H}$ with $\Delta\beta=\beta/P$ and the technique of path integral, the partition function $Z(\beta,\xi)$ can be mapped as a classical system of interacting ring polymers \cite{chandler,Parrinello,Haber,Thomas}.
-See Fig. \ref{FSPShow}(a) as an example for two identical particles.
+Here $\beta=1/k_B T$, with $k_B$ being the Boltzmann constant and $T$ being the system temperature. $\{\textbf{r}\}$ denotes $\{\textbf{r}_1,\cdots,\textbf{r}_N\}$. $S_N$ represents the set of $N!$ permutation operations denoted by $p$.
+The factor $\xi^{N_p}$ is due to the exchange effect of identical particles, with $N_p$ a number defined to be the minimum number of times for which pairs of indices must be interchanged in permutation $p$ to recover the original order.
+The above expression of the partition function gives a unified description of identical bosons and fermions, because $\xi=+1$ for boson partition function, while $\xi=-1$ for fermion partition function.
+We note that, from a purely mathematical point of view, $\xi$ can be any complex number in the above partition function, and the situation of $\xi\neq \pm 1$ denotes a fictitious identical particle.
+In this work, we consider the situation of real $\xi$ to circumvent the fermion sign problem.